jamesr1775/MS-Project-One/README.md

 2. Hero image/video:
     * On the our donuts page the hero image/video is located below the navbar.
     * Check the hero image/video stays tightly under the nav bar.
-    * The hero image/video should be full width on tablets and smart phone but 60% on desktops and tablets to avoid a very large scroll to get to the donuts menu.
+    * The hero image/video should be full width on tablets and smart phone but 60% on desktops above 1200px to avoid a very large scroll to get to the donuts menu.
     * Verify that the image/video quality remains unstretched/not blurry on various screen resolutions.
     * Test that the video autoplays and does'nt loop or play audio.
     * The video controls were disabled as the video control frame took away from the aesthetics of the hero image/video.